wrtnlabs/autobe-examples/qwen/qwen3-next-80b-a3b-instruct/shopping/docs/ERD.md

 ### `shopping_mall_carts`

-Primary shopping cart container for each customer.

-Represents the user's active shopping cart that holds multiple cart items before checkout.
-Each cart is associated with exactly one customer and contains a collection of cart items with product variants, quantities, and prices at the time they were added.

-Carts remain active until the user checks out or explicitly empties their cart.
-Cart items can be added, removed, or have their quantities modified.
-The cart itself does not store product prices directly but references cart_items which capture the price snapshot at addition time.

-Carts are retained for active sessions and can be restored across devices via authenticated sessions.
-When a cart is checked out, its items are moved to order_items and the cart is cleared but not deleted.

-Soft delete capability allows users to restore accidentally deleted carts within a limited time window for customer experience purposes.
+Active shopping carts for customers, representing items selected for immediate purchase.

+Each cart represents a customer's active selection of products to purchase, containing cart items that are held for a limited period before expiring.
+Carts are temporary working areas for customer shopping sessions and are distinct from wishlists which represent long-term interest items.

+Carts are linked to customers via customer_id and have an expiration date after which they are automatically cleared.
+Carts are never shared between customers and represent individual shopping sessions.

 Properties as follows:

 - `id`: Primary Key.
-- `shopping_mall_customer_id`: Customer's primary key. [shopping_mall_customers.id](#shopping_mall_customers).
+- `shopping_mall_customer_id`: Customer who owns this cart. [shopping_mall_customers.id](#shopping_mall_customers).
+- `status`
+  > Current state of the cart.
+Valid values: active, expired, checked_out.
+  > Indicates whether the cart is ready for checkout, has expired, or been
+  > converted to an order.
+- `expires_at`
+  > Datetime when this cart will expire and its items will be automatically
+  > removed.
+Standard expiration is 24 hours from creation for logged-in
+  > users, 7 days for anonymous users.
+- `created_at`
-- `created_at`: Timestamp when the shopping cart was created.
+  > Timestamp when this cart was created.
+Required for auditing cart
+  > lifecycle.
+- `updated_at`
-- `updated_at`: Timestamp when the shopping cart was last modified (items added/removed).
+  > Timestamp when this cart was last modified.
+Updated whenever items are
+  > added, removed, or quantities changed.
 - `deleted_at`
-  > Soft delete timestamp.
-If null, cart is active.
-If set, cart is marked
+  > Soft delete timestamp indicating when this cart was removed.
+Used for
-  > for deletion but record preserved for audit.
+  > audit trails and potential recovery of abandoned carts (before permanent
+  > purge).

 ### `shopping_mall_cart_items`

-Individual items within a customer's shopping cart with price snapshot.

-Represents a specific product variant added to a shopping cart with its quantity and price as it was at the time of addition.
+Individual items within a shopping cart, capturing product selections at time of addition.

-Each cart item is linked to a specific shopping_mall_carts record and a shopping_mall_product_variants record.
-The price is stored as a snapshot to ensure the customer pays the correct price even if the product's price changes later.
+Cart items represent specific product variants selected by the customer for purchase, with prices captured at the time of addition to ensure consistency during checkout even if product prices change later.
+Each cart item belongs exclusively to one cart and is removed upon checkout or cart expiration.

-This table follows the snapshot pattern to record state at time of cart addition, preserving historical pricing and variant details for accurate billing and audit trails.
+This table stores the state of products at cart creation time to provide price stability and prevent pricing disputes between customer and seller.

-Cart items can be removed from the cart (soft delete) but are retained in the database for order history and return purposes.
-Quantity can be modified while the item remains in the cart, but the price snapshot is immutable once item is added.

-The combination of cart_id and product_variant_id must be unique to prevent duplicate items in the same cart.
+Cart items are ephemeral and only exist while the parent cart is active.

 Properties as follows:

 - `id`: Primary Key.
-- `shopping_mall_cart_id`: Shopping cart that contains this item. [shopping_mall_carts.id](#shopping_mall_carts).
+- `shopping_mall_cart_id`: Cart to which this item belongs. [shopping_mall_carts.id](#shopping_mall_carts).
 - `shopping_mall_product_variant_id`
-  > Product variant that was added to cart. {@link
+  > The specific product variant being added to cart. {@link
   > shopping_mall_product_variants.id}.
+- `quantity`
-- `quantity`: Number of units of this variant added to the cart.
-Must be at least 1.
+  > Number of units of this product variant in the cart.
+Must be at least 1
+  > and cannot exceed available inventory at time of addition.
 - `price`
-  > Unit price of the product variant at the time it was added to the cart.
+  > Unit price of the product variant at the exact moment it was added to the
-  > This is a snapshot value to preserve pricing accuracy for billing, even
-  > if the product price changes later.
+  > cart.
+This ensures price stability during checkout even if product price
+  > changes later.
+- `status`
+  > Current state of this cart item.
+Valid values: active, out_of_stock,
+  > removed, checked_out.
+Active items are available for checkout,
+  > out_of_stock items are marked when inventory changes, removed items were
+  > manually deleted, and checked_out items were purchased in order.
+- `created_at`
-- `created_at`: Timestamp when this cart item was added to the cart.
+  > Timestamp when this cart item was added to the cart.
+Required for
+  > auditing cart modifications and understanding purchase decisions.
+- `updated_at`
-- `updated_at`: Timestamp when this cart item's quantity was last modified.
+  > Timestamp when this cart item was last modified.
+Updated when quantity
+  > changes or status changes (e.g., from active to out_of_stock).
 - `deleted_at`
-  > Soft delete timestamp.
-If null, item is in cart.
-If set, item has been
+  > Soft delete timestamp indicating when this cart item was removed.
+Used
-  > removed from cart but record preserved for audit and order history.
+  > for audit trails and understanding cart abandonment patterns.

 ### `shopping_mall_wishlists`

-Primary wishlist container for each customer.

-Represents the user's personal list of products they are interested in purchasing in the future.

-Each wishlist is associated with exactly one customer and contains a collection of wishlist items with product variants.

-Wishlists remain active indefinitely unless the user explicitly deletes them.
-Items in the wishlist do not imply intent to purchase but indicate interest for future consideration.

-Wishlists can be shared with others in some contexts (as per business policy, not implemented in this schema) but are primarily private to the user.
-Users can move items between wishlist and cart.

-Soft delete capability allows users to restore accidentally deleted wishlists within a limited time window for customer experience purposes.
+User-created lists of products for potential future purchase, persisting across sessions.

+Wishlists represent products that customers are interested in but are not immediately purchasing.
+Unlike carts which are temporary working areas for checkout, wishlists are persistent collections of items customers want to consider later.
+Customers can maintain multiple wishlists with custom names and organize products for future consideration.

+Wishlists have no expiration and remain active until explicitly deleted by the customer.
+They are independent of cart functionality and serve as long-term interest tracking tools rather than purchasing tools.

 Properties as follows:

 - `id`: Primary Key.
-- `shopping_mall_customer_id`: Customer's primary key. [shopping_mall_customers.id](#shopping_mall_customers).
+- `shopping_mall_customer_id`: Customer who owns this wishlist. [shopping_mall_customers.id](#shopping_mall_customers).
+- `name`
+  > User-defined name for this wishlist.
+Examples: 'Future Gifts', 'Travel
+  > Essentials', 'Home Improvement'.
+Maximum 100 characters.
+- `created_at`
-- `created_at`: Timestamp when the wishlist was created.
+  > Timestamp when this wishlist was created.
+Required for audit trails and
+  > understanding customer interest patterns over time.
+- `updated_at`
-- `updated_at`: Timestamp when the wishlist was last modified (items added/removed).
+  > Timestamp when this wishlist was last modified.
+Updated when items are
+  > added, removed, or when name is changed.
 - `deleted_at`
-  > Soft delete timestamp.
-If null, wishlist is active.
-If set, wishlist is
+  > Soft delete timestamp indicating when this wishlist was removed.
+Used for
-  > marked for deletion but record preserved for audit.
+  > audit trails and potential recovery.

 ### `shopping_mall_wishlist_items`

-Individual items within a customer's wishlist.
+Individual items within a wishlist, representing products of potential future interest.

-Represents a specific product variant added to a wishlist with its timestamp.

-Each wishlist item is linked to a specific shopping_mall_wishlists record and a shopping_mall_product_variants record.

-This table follows a snapshot pattern to record the variant state at time of addition for consistency in gift suggestions and future purchase intent tracking.

-Wishlist items can be removed from the wishlist (soft delete) but are retained in the database for audit trails and to support "restored from wishlist" functionality.

-Unlike cart items, wishlist items do not store price information since they don't represent immediate purchase intent.
-The price is always read from the current product variant when the wishlist item is viewed.

-The combination of wishlist_id and product_variant_id must be unique to prevent duplicate items in the same wishlist.
+Wishlist items capture products that customers have expressed interest in for possible future purchase.
+Unlike cart items, wishlist items do not capture pricing at time of addition since prices may change over time and these are not immediate purchases.

+These items persist indefinitely until removed by the customer and serve as long-term interest tracking rather than transactional records.
+Wishlist items are organized within their parent wishlist and can be reordered or annotated by the customer.

 Properties as follows:

 - `id`: Primary Key.
-- `shopping_mall_wishlist_id`: Wishlist that contains this item. [shopping_mall_wishlists.id](#shopping_mall_wishlists).
+- `shopping_mall_wishlist_id`: Wishlist to which this item belongs. [shopping_mall_wishlists.id](#shopping_mall_wishlists).
 - `shopping_mall_product_variant_id`
-  > Product variant that was added to wishlist. {@link
+  > The specific product variant being saved to wishlist. {@link
   > shopping_mall_product_variants.id}.
+- `created_at`
-- `created_at`: Timestamp when this wishlist item was added to the wishlist.
+  > Timestamp when this item was added to the wishlist.
+Required for
+  > understanding customer interest patterns and sequence of interest.
+- `updated_at`
-- `updated_at`: Timestamp when this wishlist item was last modified (reordered or moved).
+  > Timestamp when this wishlist item was last modified.
+Updated when note is
+  > added or priority changes.
 - `deleted_at`
-  > Soft delete timestamp.
-If null, item is in wishlist.
-If set, item has
+  > Soft delete timestamp indicating when this wishlist item was removed.
-  > been removed from wishlist but record preserved for audit and recovery.
+  > Used for audit trails and understanding interest decay.
+- `note`
+  > Optional user-provided note about this wishlist item.
+Examples: 'For
+  > birthday gift next month', 'Waiting for sale', 'Compare with other
+  > brands'.
+Maximum 500 characters.

 ## Orders